Neo45666/DevOps-Projects/PROJECT 2/README.md

  The git clone command is used to make a copy of remote repository in our local machine.
 The command `git clone <link to your remote repository>`

- # Branch Managemen3t and Tagging
+ # Branch Management and Tagging

  ## Markdown Syntax
  Markdown is commonly used for creating documents, README.files, forum posts, and even web pages.
 The most commonly used syntax are: